 580 McIntosh Road, Sarasota, FL 34232 • 941-371-4546

 Ringling College of Art and Design recognizes that artists and designers play a significant role in society.
-The College's primary mission is to provide programs leading to a Bachelor of Fine Arts degree that prepare students to be discerning visual thinkers and ethical practitioners in their chosen area of art and design.
+The College's primary mission is to provide programs leading to a Bachelor of Fine Arts degree in ten disciplines and a Bachelor of Arts in two.
+All of these programs prepare students to be discerning visual thinkers and ethical practitioners in their chosen area of art and design.

 In addition to its degree program, Ringling College of Art and Design offers courses, lectures, exhibitions and other art-related services to the local and regional community through its gallery, library, continuing education and community service programs.